dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 Performance Comparison: Embedding Time
 --------------------------------------

-The :class:`~dwave.system.samplers.DWaveCliqueSampler` class can save time if you submit a sequence of problems that are sub-graphs of a clique embedding found by the composite on a QPU.
+The :class:`~dwave.system.samplers.DWaveCliqueSampler` class reduces the overhead of repeatedly finding minor embeddings for applications that submit a sequence of problems that are all sub-graphs of a clique that can be embedded on the QPU sampling the problems.

 The table below shows the minor-embedding times\ [#]_ for a series of random problems of increasing size\ [#]_.
-Some differences of interest are highlighted in bold.
+Some interesting differences are bolded.

-You can see below that while the first submission is slow for the :class:`~dwave.system.samplers.DWaveCliqueSampler` class, subsequent submissions are fast.
-For the :class:`~dwave.system.composites.EmbeddingComposite` class, the time depends on the size and complexity of each problem, can vary between submissions of the same problem, and each submission incurs the cost of finding an embedding anew.

 .. list-table:: Minor-Embedding: Embedding Times
    :widths: 20 10 10 30